 The Product Lines

-Named for Candide Thovex, the CT line is where Faction's identity is strongest.
-These are twin-tip, all-mountain skis with a playful character that doesn't sacrifice real-world performance.
-You can ski park in the morning, hit the trees after lunch, and lap groomers until close — all on the same ski.
+The Studio series is the heir to the old CT line — twin-tip, all-mountain skis with a playful character that doesn't give up real-world performance.
+You can ski park in the morning, hit the trees after lunch, and lap groomers until close, all on the same ski.

-The CT construction skips the titanal found in the Dictator line, relying instead on fiberglass and a lighter woodcore.
-The result is a ski that's easier to swing around, more forgiving at moderate speeds, and genuinely fun to ski switch.
-It won't match the Dictator's stability at Mach 10, but most skiers aren't skiing that fast most of the time.
+Most of the Studio range skips heavy metal, relying on fiberglass and a lighter woodcore.
+The result is a ski that's easy to swing around, forgiving at moderate speeds, and genuinely fun to ski switch.
+It won't lock in at top speed the way a metal-laden freeride ski does, but most skiers aren't skiing that fast most of the time anyway.

-The CT 2.0 (96mm) is the one-ski-quiver pick for a huge range of skiers.
-Advanced intermediates will find it confidence-inspiring without being intimidating.
-Expert skiers will appreciate the versatility.
-It's the ski we'd recommend if someone walked into the shop and said, “I want one ski that does everything.”
+The Studio 2 (102mm) is the one-ski-quiver pick for a wide range of skiers.
+Advanced intermediates find it confidence-inspiring without being intimidating, and stronger skiers appreciate the versatility.
+It's the ski we point to when someone walks in wanting one pair that does a bit of everything.

 Prodigy Series: The Park Ski

 The Prodigy is Faction's dedicated freestyle ski, and it's built with serious intent.
-This isn't a noodly beginner park stick — it has real construction, real pop, and real durability.
-Poplar core, fiberglass reinforcement, and a flex pattern tuned for takeoffs and landings.
+This isn't a noodly beginner park stick: poplar core, fiberglass reinforcement, real pop, and a flex pattern tuned for takeoffs and landings.

 What separates the Prodigy from throwaway park skis is that it actually skis well outside the park.
 The flex is soft enough for presses and butters, but the ski holds together on groomers and in variable snow.
 If you're splitting your time between the terrain park and the rest of the mountain, the Prodigy handles both without feeling like a compromise in either.

-Available in multiple widths, the Prodigy 1.0 (88mm) is the dedicated park model, while the Prodigy 3.0 (106mm) is a powder-oriented freestyle ski for backcountry booters and deep-snow tricks.
+Available in multiple widths, the Prodigy 1 (88mm) is the dedicated park model, while the Prodigy 3 (106mm) is an all-mountain quiver-killer that keeps the line's freestyle character for intermediate-to-advanced skiers.
 The range is wider than most brands offer in their park category.

 Agent Series: The Touring Ski